A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Introduction

-on any Riemannian manifold $(M^n,g)$, $n > 2k$; see Section~\ref{sec:geometry} for details.
+on any Riemannian manifold $(M^n,g)$, $n > 2k$~\cite{MR4392224}; see Section~\ref{sec:geometry} for details.
 For example, the $Q$-curvatures have rank $2$, and the renormalized volume coefficient $v_k$ has maximal rank $2k$.
-Equation~\eqref{eqn:I-to-D} implies that if $(M^n,g)$ is closed and $u \in C^\infty(M)$ is positive, then
+Equation~\eqref{eqn:I-to-D} implies that if $(M^n,g)$ is compact and $u \in C^\infty(M)$ is positive, then

 where $g_u := u^{\frac{2r}{n-2k}}g$.